hugoalh/blake-es/README.md

 An ECMAScript (JavaScript & TypeScript) module to get the non-cryptographic hash of the data with algorithm Blake.

-Currently, only 2B and 2S are supported.
+Currently supported variants of 2B and 2S.

 ## 🔰 Begin